wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 <!-- TOC --><a name="two-phase-process"></a>
 ### Two-phase Process
-LLM inference is generally divided into two primary phases:
+LLM inference is generally divided into two phases:
 * **Prefill Phase** (aka initialization phase): This phase involves processing the entire input sequence and constructing key-value (KV) caches for each decoder layer.
 Given the availability of all input tokens, this phase is amenable to efficient parallelization, particularly for long input contexts.
 * **Decode Phase** (aka generation phase): LLM iteratively generates output tokens, using the previously generated tokens and the KV caches to compute the next token.
 While the decoding process is sequential, it still involves matrix-vector operations that can be parallelized.